mochoabuilds/ConversationalCommerce/README.md

 # Conversational-Commerce

+## WHAT

+* iOS App for Conversational Commerce
+* Conveniently message the chamber of commerce and participating neighborhood businesses questions such as...
+"Please recommend me a birthday gift for a 5 yro who likes animals and sweet flavors for about $20"

 ## WHY

-Trade has relied on conversation for millennia.
-This iOS app makes the effort to know neighborhood businesses easier.
+* Trade has relied on conversation for millennia.
+This iOS app makes the effort to know neighborhood businesses easier and therefore more open to trade.

+## FEATURE LIST

+## VIDEO WALKTHRU

+## NOTES

-## LONG TERM GOAL
+## LICENSE

-* Ask iOS App: "Recommend me a birthday gift for a 5 yro who likes animals and sweet flavors for about $20"
-* Human receives recommendations from neighborhood businesses fitting those parameters instantly.
-The goal is tie these conversations with the routine of walking to the neighborhood store to pickup the recommended goods.
-Ultimately, my hope is to slow down the pace of city life.